About # Reading List # Archive

 To ensure that associations – registered and unregistered – can seek, receive and use funding and other resources from natural and legal persons, whether domestic, foreign or international, without prior authorization or other undue impediments, including from individuals; associations, foundations or other civil society organizations; foreign Governments and aid agencies; the private sector; the United Nations and other entities;

-To ensure that peaceful assemblies are governed at most by a regime of notification regarding the holding of peaceful assemblies, in lieu of a regime of authorization.
+To ensure that peaceful assemblies are governed at most by a regime of notification regarding the holding of peaceful assemblies, [not] a regime of authorization.
 The notification procedure, where introduced, should be as simple and expeditious as possible;

 To ensure and facilitate at all times access to the Internet and other new communications technologies, and to further ensure that any restriction on such access or on the content of websites is reviewed by a competent judicial court;